COPS-IITBHU/WebAR-Assignment2-imagetargets/README.md

 ## Augmented prototyping for product development

 Developing Augmented/Virtual Reality based solutions in areas like: (i) Creating a virtual showcase/display centre of industrial products – developing solutions for one type of industry like garments, shoe industry etc. (Augmented prototyping for product development).
-Which is one of the two choices of assignment 2 you have.
+It is one of the two choices of assignment 2 you have.

 # Jump In
 ## What you will need: